At Housing Triage, we help homeowners claim compensation for faulty cavity wall insulation.

 Cavity Wall Insulation (CWI) is the insulation between the wall inside your home and the wall outside.
 Not all CWI is faulty, however a vast amount of UK residents are experiencing problems in their homes due to this issue.
 This may be because of product degradation, inappropriate application, or poor installation.

 Gaps in the insulation itself lead to cold spots which eventually become damp.
 Secondly the insulation itself can act as a bridge from the external wall to the internal walls, transferring moisture from outside to inside.

-A scheme, funded by a ‘green tax’ on household gas and electricity bills, sought to fit millions of homes in the UK with retrofit insulation.
+A scheme, funded by a ‘green tax’ on household gas and electricity bills, sought to fit millions of homes in the UK with retrofit cavity wall insulation.
 This was meant to cut emissions and reduce charges by making homes more energy efficient.

 Millions were persuaded to sign up to the scheme by the promise of cheaper bills from call-centre staff and door-to-door salesmen employed by energy firms obliged to meet Government targets.